appwrite/appwrite/docs/tutorials/add-environment-variable.md

 If everything went well, commit and initiate a PR and wait for the Appwrite team's approval.

 Whooho!
-You have successfully added the new environment variable to Appwrite. 🎉
+You have successfully added a new environment variable to Appwrite. 🎉